 The number of shares in the company held during the financial year by each Director of PepinNini Minerals Limited and other key management personnel of the Group, including their personally related parties, are set out below.
 There were no shares granted during the reporting period as compensation.

-2021 Name Balance at the start of the year or date of appointment # year on the exercise of Balance at the end of the year or date of resignation
+2021 Name Balance at the start of the year or date of appointment # year on the exercise of Other changes during the year # Balance at the end of the year or date of resignation #

 Directors of PepinNini Minerals Limited